f5devcentral/f5-agility-labs-waf/docs/waf341/module2/lab3/lab3.rst

 #.
 Open a new Private Browsing window in **Firefox** .

 #.
-Go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login``  and login
+Go to the to Juiceshop login page and login

 #.
 Examine the most recent requests and compare to earlier requests in the event log by navigating to **Security -> Event Logs -> Applications -> Requests**.